-- Overall materiality: £11.0 million (2020: £4.1 million) based on 1% of total assets (2020: based on 1% of total assets but restricted to £4.1 million for the purposes of the consolidated financial statements of Daiwater Investment Limited and Affinity Water Holdco Finance Limited). - Performance materiality: £8.2 million.
+- Overall materiality: £2.6 million (2020: £2.6 million) based on 1% of total assets. - Performance materiality: £2.0 million.

 The scope of our audit

 As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the financial statements.